flancian/garden/agora pkg chapter.md

 To my [[friends]]: for your ongoing love and support.

-To you: for reading and considering my often ill guided words with the presumption of good intention.
+To you: for reading and considering my often clumsy words in good light.

 Some parting words: if you don't like this [[Agora]], that's perfectly alright -- please consider improving it!